carms-ng/pathwaves/content/incubator/incubator.en.md

 sectionOne:
   header: About the incubator
   descriptions:
+    - description: >
+        Pathwaves was created in response to the observation that musicians were not at the decision making table as digital technologies were evolving, and were subsequently not benefiting equitably from this digital transformation of the industry.
+To create the opportunity to have their voices and perspectives in the mix, musicians needed to have opportunities to increase their digital literacy.
+    - description: The Pathwaves Digital Literacy Incubator supported 18 musicians from across Canada/Turtle Island to harness opportunities of the digital era.
+It aimed to consider technologies for positive disruption to empower Canadian and Indigenous musicians through digital literacy and support the digital innovation of individual musicians.
+    - description: >
-    - description: Delivered virtually from January to March 2022, the Pathwaves Incubator consists of conferences, mentorship, master classes, workshops, individual work, and knowledge-exchange.
+        Delivered virtually from January to March 2022, the Pathwaves Incubator consisted of conferences, mentorship, master classes, workshops, individual work, and knowledge-exchange.

-    - description: A cohort of 18 musicians reflecting the many axes of diversity in this country will be selected and paid for their participation.
-    - description: Together they will dive into today’s new technologies — from streaming software and VR live shows to NFTs and AI-assisted composition — with the goal of sparking new solutions-oriented thought surrounding the creation and sharing of music.
+        Together they dove into today’s new technologies - from streaming software and VR live shows to NFTs and AI assisted composition - with the goal of sparking new solutions-oriented thought surrounding the creation and sharing of music.
   backgroundImageTop:
     image: /assets/about-incubator-1_top.png
     alt: lines top